 And Bells for each participant

-Put the votives on the altar, but wait to light them until you pick them up at the different parts of the ritual.
+Decorate the altar with the Imbolc Crown and light the candles.
+But wait to light the other candles until you pick them up at the different parts of the ritual.
 You can also have the Corn Dolly on the altar to represent the Sleeping Maiden.

 Have one of the kids ring their bell three times and say the following;

 I ring the bell To cast the circle So Mote it Be!Then an Adult casts the circle, saying the following;

 I weave around us a circle With love and light Where we can Honor the Lady and LordTell the kids to imagine a silvery-blue light surrounding them in a large circle.
 Explain that this "Circle of Light" means that we want to make this a sacred place to honor the Goddess and God.